SmartBear/one-report-publisher/README.md

 # OneReport Publisher

-This is a tool that publishes test results to SmartBear OneReport.
+This is a tool that publishes test results (test cycles) to SmartBear OneReport.
 It is intended to be used in Continuous Integration workflows.

 The tool supports the following file formats: